 Ruth echoes the greatest story ever told.
 Ruth provides several opportunities to preach the Gospel of Jesus Christ.

 Compare using Analogy.
 The themes of redemption and loyal love provide wonderful ways to point people to the Gospel.
 The redemptive elements of Ruth could be compared and contrasted with the ultimate redemptive work of God in Jesus Christ.
 A wise preacher will carefully consider the original context of the passage before showing how it compares to the reality of Jesus Christ and the Gospel.

 Connect using Typology.
 Typology makes a specific connection between a person or event (a type) and a later person or event (an antitype).
 While the New Testament does not specifically identify Boaz as a type of Christ, some preachers are comfortable making this connection.
 Given the predominate role Boaz plays in the text as a kinsman redeemer, such a connection seems warranted.

 Reveal by looking at Redemptive History.
 Ruth is a historical book that recounts events in the plan of God to rescue the world.
 Specifically, Boaz and Ruth have a child who becomes the grandfather of David; they are part of the “royal” line that leads up to Jesus’ entrance into the world.
 Showing people how this story fits into God’s plan to save the world is another way to bring the gospel into focus.

-J. Dace Clifton is the Pastor of First Baptist Church in Hico, Texas, a Doctor of Philosophy Student at Southwestern, and an adjunct professor at Arlington Baptist University, and a regular contributor to www.dailypastor.com.
+J. Dace Clifton is the Pastor of First Baptist Church in Hico, Texas, a PhD candidate at Southwestern, an adjunct professor at Arlington Baptist University, and a regular contributor to www.dailypastor.com.